songningqiang/CosmoLED/README.md

 ```
 python3 isotropicLight.py
 ```
 This will allow you to choose either to scan over all black hole masses and number of extra dimensions or find the constraint for a single value.
 The constraint calculation is only implemented currently for a bulk Planck scale of 10 TeV.
 Constraints for traditional 4D primordial black holes can be obtained by choosing 0 for the number of extra-dimensions.
 In the case of 4D black holes, the bulk Planck scale is not used because it is assumed to be the observed 4D Planck scale.
+When running isotropicLight.py in its current form you will be prompted to choose an approximation for the Compton scattering calculation.
+An explanation of each calculation method can be found in Appendix D.2 of [the associated paper](https://arxiv.org/pdf/2201.11761.pdf).

 To see an example for how to use the code to directly calculate constraints see the functions mainIndividual and mainScan.
 A description of all the functions provided in isotropicLight.py can be found in documentation.txt.